coreplane/mattermost-dependency-scanner/README.md

 done
 ```

-At the end of this process, your `${SCRATCH}` directory will contain new NOTICE.txt files for each repo, plus diffs showing what changed relative to the current Git masters.
+At the end of this process, your `${SCRATCH}` directory will contain new `NOTICE.txt` files for each repo, plus diffs showing what changed relative to the current Git masters.

-Note: if “crawler.py” fails with an error message, it’s usually
+**Note:** if “crawler.py” fails with an error message, it’s usually
-because of a new dependency with incomplete copyright metadata.
+because of a new dependency with incomplete license or ownership metadata.
 You
 may need to insert a special-case fix for this.
-See dependencies.py.
+Search for "special
+case" in `Dependencies.py` for example fixes.

 3. **Review the diffs manually** for any obvious errors.